 - Resources to use per period

-- Investments necessary to match capacity and volume demand
+- Investments necessary to match capacity and demand

-The time horizon is from 6 months to 3 years and involves the top management.
-The planning buckets, the smallest unit of time that is looked at, are by weeks or months.
+The time horizon for production planning is from 6 months to 3 years and involves the top management.
+The planning buckets, the smallest distinguished units of time, are weeks or months.

-Let’s see below in more detailed the required inputs for making a proper production plan:
+The required inputs for making a proper production plan are:

-- The availability of items in stock: Sometimes it is necessary to activate purchasing; sometimes they are already on hand.
+- The availability of items in stock: sometimes it is necessary to purchase more; sometimes they are already on hand.

 - Cost of resources, to produce items in compliance with quality needs.

 - Lot sizes involving the frequency and the proper volume to have the right quantity on hand.
-It prevents the organization to fall down into stock-out or excess of stock.
+It prevents the organization from falling into stock-outs or excesses of stock.

 - The manufacturing lead time, which means the time that production takes to convert the raw material into finished goods.

-To give a simple example in the daily life, you can assume you are making a cake.
-You will need:
+To give a simple example from daily life, assume you are making a cake.
+You will need to know:

 - The ingredients you combine to make a cake (the bill of materials or BOM)

-- How many kg of ingredients and when do you need them?
-(The frequency and lot sizes)
+- How much of the ingredients and when you need them (the frequency and lot sizes)

-- How long will it take to produce the cake to fulfill all the guests?
-(The lead time)
+- How long it will take to produce a cake that would be enough for all the guests (the lead time)

 The next step involves the internal combination of resources to produce the final items.
-Following the cake example would be the way of cooking it.
+In the case of the cake example, it would mean cooking it.

-Production scheduling is more detailed oriented in comparison to the production planning.
+Production scheduling is more detail-oriented in comparison to production planning.
 It is also the next step going from general to detail.
-The time horizon is shorter than the production plan and also it has a higher level of detail:
+The time horizon is shorter than in production planning and has a higher level of detail:

 - It defines the production quantities of single finished products or SKUs, instead of product families.

-- It defines who or which machine will produce every single SKUs.
+- It defines who or which machine will produce every single SKU.

 - The planning buckets could be as short as hours or minutes.

-- It requires a higher review frequency of middle management and “touches” more the shop-floor
+- It requires a higher review frequency of middle management and involves the shop floor more.

 After production planning, the next step is to create a detailed production schedule.

-The goal is to schedule every single operation a certain time in the calendar, assign the resources and workers, and plan all the detailed steps:
+The goal is to schedule every single operation at a certain time in the calendar, assign the resources and workers, and plan all the detailed steps.

-It is not a forecast, but it needs to see the future and to get the appropriate resources in time.
-It is a bridge between production planning and the actual production and it helps to get the necessary resources in a wise time manner.
+It is not a forecast, but it needs to see the future and to get the appropriate resources where they need to be when they need to be.
+It is a bridge between production planning and actual production and it helps to allocate the necessary resources in a timely manner.

-- Identify and get the appropriate amount of workers.
+- Identifying and assigning the appropriate number of workers

-- Identify and get the appropriate raw materials.
+- Identifying and allocating the appropriate raw materials

-- Identify and assign appropriate machinery and equipment.
+- Identifying and assigning appropriate machinery and equipment

-- Synchronize effectively all the resources to define priorities and reach customer needs.
+- Synchronizing all the resources to define priorities and fulfill customer needs.

-As you will see, in both stages it is important to consider that resources are finite.
-The purpose is to combine the limiting resources to get the final products in the most effective way.
-The planning steps look at when something could be made in general, the scheduling step looks at how something will be made happen in detail.
+As you can see, in both stages it is important to understand that resources are finite.
+The purpose is to combine the limited resources to make the final products in the most effective way.
+Production planning establishes when something could be made in general while scheduling looks at how and when something will be made in much more detail.